Rev. Heinrich Hagelganz

 Heinrich became a naturalized U.S. citizen in May 1911, with Rev. John Hopp and John Krieger as his witnesses.

-A group of at least 29 members from the Free Evangelical Brethren Church met with Rev. Hagelganz at the home of Melchior and Katharine Krieger on June 22, 1913 where they formally organized the Zweiten Deutschen Kongregationalen Gemeinde (Second German Congregational Church).
+A group of at least 29 members from the Free Evangelical Brethren Church met with Rev. Hagelganz at the home of Melchior and Katharine Krieger on June 22, 1913, where they formally organized the Zweiten Deutschen Kongregationalen Gemeinde (Second German Congregational Church).
 The new church's name recognized that Ebenezer was the first Congregational church in Portland.
-A vacant lot was purchased at corner of NE 8th and Skidmore, and a church structure was built in the summer of 1913.
+A vacant lot was purchased at the corner of NE 8th and Skidmore, and a church structure was built in the summer of 1913.

 Pastor Hagelganz, with the approval of his new congregation, continued to live in the Bethany community, alternating his preaching time each Sunday between the two congregations until he moved back to Portland in 1915.

-A group of at least 29 members from the Free Evangelical Brethren Church met with Rev. Hagelganz at the home of Melchior and Katharine Krieger on June 22, 1913 where they formally organized the Zweiten Deutschen Kongregationalen Gemeinde (Second German Congregational Church).
+A group of at least 29 members from the Free Evangelical Brethren Church met with Rev. Hagelganz at the home of Melchior and Katharine Krieger on June 22, 1913, where they formally organized the Zweiten Deutschen Kongregationalen Gemeinde (Second German Congregational Church).
 The new church's name recognized that Ebenezer was the first Congregational church in Portland.
-A vacant lot was purchased at corner of NE 8th and Skidmore, and a church structure was built in the summer of 1913.
+A vacant lot was purchased at the corner of NE 8th and Skidmore, and a church structure was built in the summer of 1913.

 Pastor Hagelganz, with the approval of his new congregation, continued to live in the Bethany community, alternating his preaching time each Sunday between the two congregations until he moved back to Portland in 1915.

-Except for two years (1927- May 1929), when he was called to pastor a church in Fort Collins, Colorado, he continuously served his beloved Second German Congregational Church until his death.
+Except for two years (1927 - May 1929), when he was called to pastor a church in Fort Collins, Colorado, he continuously served his beloved Second German Congregational Church until his death.

-Music played an important role in the church, with active choirs and bands.
+Music played an essential role in the church, with active choirs and bands.
 The Radio Club of the Second German Congregational Church was a popular program in Portland and the surrounding area.
 The half-hour program was broadcast on KWJJ every Sunday evening from 9:30 to 10:00.
 Vocal music by choir members was followed by an inspirational message by Rev. Hagelganz.

-Music played an important role in the church, with active choirs and bands.
+Music played an essential role in the church, with active choirs and bands.
 The Radio Club of the Second German Congregational Church was a popular program in Portland and the surrounding area.
 The half-hour program was broadcast on KWJJ every Sunday evening from 9:30 to 10:00.
 Vocal music by choir members was followed by an inspirational message by Rev. Hagelganz.

 Rev. Heinrich Hagelganz died on January 29, 1949.
 His obituary reflected that God had taken His servant to the place where “he rests from his labors and his works do follow after him.”